This document discusses some concepts that can help you develop a deep understanding of Skaffold.

 Per user via Skaffold’s global config

-skaffold config set insecure-registries insecure1.io skaffold config set insecure-registries insecure2.io
+skaffold config set insecure-registries insecure1.io # for the current kube-context skaffold config set --global insecure-registries insecure2.io # for any kube-context

 Note that multiple set commands add to the existing list of insecure registries.
 To clear the list, run